Telefonica/mistica-ios/README.md

 1. Clone this repo

-2. Use carthage to update Mistica's dependencies (Lottie)
+2. Use carthage to update Mistica's dependencies (Lottie) and be able to build locally:

 ```swift
 carthage update --platform iOS
 ```

-> Once Lottie provides support to SPM with dynamic dependencies, carthage requirements will be removed.
+> Once Lottie provides support to SPM with dynamic dependencies, carthage won't be needed to build Mistica locally.
+The Cartfile will still be available to add Mistica to an existing project using Carthage.

 3. Open `Mistica.xcodeproj`